microsoft/PSRule-pipelines/docs/tasks.md

 Baselines can be used from modules or specified in a separate file.
 To use a baseline included in a module use `modules:` with `baseline:`.
 To use a baseline specified in a separate file use `source:` with `baseline:`.
+- **conventions**: A comma separated list of conventions to use.
+Conventions can be used from modules or specified in a separate file.
+For example: _Monitor.LogAnalytics.Import_
 - **source**: An path containing rules to use for analysis.
 Use this option to include rules not installed as a PowerShell module.
 This binds to the [-Path](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-path) parameter.